anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_13.md

 ## Hypothesis test - Your turn

-Formulate at least one of the each of the tests above (difference of means and mean of the difference) using the dataset.
+Formulate at least one of each of the tests above (difference of means and mean of the difference) using the dataset.
 Interpret it.

 ## Hypothesis test for proportions

 We can do exactly what we did for continuous variables with proportions.
 Go back to Latinobarometer.
 There are basically no continuous variables at the survey.
-Stiil, we can use hypothesis test to test proportions.
+Still, we can use hypothesis test to compare proportions.

-Let's start by recoding variables in order to performa a difference of proportion test.
+Let's start by recoding variables in order to perform a DIFFERENCE OF PROPORTIONS test.
 We will test if the proportions of people who think that the income distribution is Fair is equal among who approves and who disapproves Dilma's goverment.
 Check the code for the recoding below:

 ```
 tabulate P12ST